liumcse/EE2008_Implementation/README.md

 5. Selection by partition
 6. Heap

-Note that all algorithms are written in C99 standard, except for those in Graph are written in Java SE 8 due to laziness.
+Note that all code are written in C99 standard, except for those in Graph section - they are written in Java SE 8.

-For each section, there will likely be a client.c which contains the main function (except for the Graph, there are probably multiple main functions).
+For each section, there is likely to be a client.c which contains the main function (except for the Graph, there are probably multiple main functions).
 For Sortong & Priority Queue, main function has been integrated into each single file.

-Also note that I DONOT OWN the visualization.c in BST, which helps visualize a Binary Tree.
-Copyright information is shown in the source code.
+Also note that I DONOT OWN the `visualization.c` in BST, which helps visualize a Binary Tree (very awesome!).
+Copyright information is included in the source code.